|

 religion text.
 Here are the twelve

 verses of Mandukya Upanishad.
+OUR TRADITION:

 Our tradition is a purely meditative